Support America’s National Ballet Company® DONATE NOW

 In 2008, Basmagy joined as an inaugural member of Corella Ballet Castilla y Leon, in Segovia, Spain.
 Under the direction of Angel Corella, Basmagy performed Tall Pas d’Action and a Shade in Natalia Makarova’s La Bayadére, Pas de Trois and a Big Swan in Swan Lake, Stomper in Twyla Tharp’s In The Upper Room, Friend Variation in Marius Petipa’s Raymonda, Clark Tippet’s Bruch Violin Concerto, Christopher Wheeldon’s VIII, and the 1st Principal Pas de Deux in DGV: Danse a Grand Vitesse.

 Basmagy joined the corps de ballet of American Ballet Theatre in October 2011.
-Her repertoire includes Lead Pirate Women in Le Corsaire, Bathilde in Giselle, Madame in Manon, Nanny, Sugar Plum Fairy, the Spanish Dance and one of the Nutcracker’s Sisters in Alexei Ratmansky’s The Nutcracker, Lady Capulet and a Harlot in Romeo and Juliet, Queen, the Countess, and the Fairy Violente (Temperament) in Ratmansky’s The Sleeping Beauty, a big swan and the Spanish Dance in Swan Lake, and roles in AfterEffect and Songs of Bukovina.
+Her repertoire includes Lead Pirate Women in Le Corsaire, Bathilde in Giselle, Madame in Manon, Nanny, Sugar Plum Fairy, the Spanish Dance and one of the Nutcracker’s Sisters in Alexei Ratmansky’s The Nutcracker, Plangon in Of Love and Rage, Lady Capulet and a Harlot in Romeo and Juliet, Queen, the Countess, and the Fairy Violente (Temperament) in Ratmansky’s The Sleeping Beauty, a big swan and the Spanish Dance in Swan Lake, and roles in AfterEffect and Songs of Bukovina.

 ABT is grateful to Rutger von Post for supporting the Dancer Fund in honor of Alexandra Basmagy.